Metro saves $400,000 on vacant mechanic jobs while boosting managers' pay

 "What is good for the goose is good for the gander.

-"It is clear the Liberal Government's priorities are to look after the Metro bureaucracy rather than ensure mechanics have an industry rate of pay that would fix recruitment issues and restore bus routes for the Tasmanian people."
+"It is clear the Liberal Government's priorities are to look after the Metro bureaucracy, rather than ensure mechanics have an industry rate of pay that would fix recruitment issues and get bus routes restored for the Tasmanian people."

 The Metro spokesperson said it was important that the company deliver a new Enterprise Agreement that is "fair, affordable and reasonable".